-In my search, I've discovered over 600 online tea shops!
+In my search, I've discovered over 700 online tea shops!
 So how do you know which ones are reputable?
-I narrowed my selection by including those that carry loose leaf and some organic teas.
-I surveyed other tea aficionados for their recommendations and I’ve included some personal favorites.
-I’ve narrowed them down to just ten shops and I’ve tried to give you a wide variety from those that ship internationally.
+I narrowed my selection to just ten shops by including those that carry loose leaf and some organic teas.
+I've tried to give you a wide variety from those that ship internationally.

-Every tea shop specializes in something different, whether it be single estate tea, flavored tea, herbal tea, green tea, black tea, Pu erh tea or origin specific tea.
+Every tea shop specializes in something different.
 They are listed here in alphabetical order.
 I think this is a good place for you to get started in specialty tea.
 As you refine your tea palate, you might become a little fussier!
 Fortunately, there are many shops to choose from.

-Adagio Teas: Specializes in an expansive variety of lose leaf teas and tea ware.
+Adagio Teas specializes in an expansive variety of loose leaf teas and teaware.
 They source directly from the artisan grower.
 The teas I have tried are always fresh and have a superb flavor.
-You can find almost any type of tea from herbals to masters collections, which I do recommend.
-They depend heavily on reviews, which are very helpful when buying their teas.
-They also include information about the origin of the tea and brewing guides.
-A New Jersey based company owned by a mother and sons team.
-Samples are available and they ship internationally.
+You can find almost any type of tea from herbals to Masters collections.

-Palais des Thés: Specializes in single estate, flavored teas and herbal teas.
+Palais des Thes specializes in a single estate, flavored teas, and herbal teas.
 They have quite a wide variety of quality fresh teas from tea estates around the world.
 François-Xavier Delmas is the founder and has been touring the world’s tea plantations for more than 20 years in search of the finest teas.
 They feature teas from Darjeeling to Shizuoka, from Taiwan to the Golden Triangle.
-This is a great place to start trying out different teas.
-It is a boutique style tea shop.
-They have sample sets available and ship internationally.
-They also have boutiques all around France, Belgium and Japan.
-In the US they have a boutique in New York City along with a Tea School.
-Ships internationally.

-TeaBox: Indian based tea company specializing in high quality single estate Indian grown loose leaf teas.
+Teabox is an Indian based tea company specializing in high-quality single estate Indian grown loose leaf teas.
 Sourcing the freshest teas from Indian tea estates in Darjeeling, Assam, and the Nilgiris as well as freshest teas from Nepal.
 Darjeeling and Nilgiri black teas are some of my personal favorites.
 And you can't make a good English Breakfast tea without a good Assam.
-I want to try the Margaret’s Hope Moonlight Spring White Tea!
-Ships internationally.

-Teatulia: Specializes in Indian teas.
-A Denver based company co-founded by Dr. Kazi Anis and Linda Appel Lipsius, they focus on sustainability, 100% organic fresh tea and the women of Bangladesh.
-Teatulia teas are single garden teas, grown and hand plucked in the beautiful tea gardens of the Kazi & Kazi Tea Estate in Northern Bangladesh, then delivered direct to the consumer.
-As tea gardens go, this one is fairly new.
-It was cultivated from virgin land nestled against the Himalayas to the North and the Brahmaputra and Ganges Rivers to the South in 2,000.
+Teatulia specializes in Indian teas.
+A Denver-based company co-founded by Dr. Kazi Anis and Linda Appel Lipsius, they focus on sustainability, 100% organic fresh tea, and the women of Bangladesh.
+Teatulia teas are single garden teas, grown and hand-plucked in the beautiful tea gardens of the Kazi & Kazi Tea Estate in Northern Bangladesh then delivered directly to the consumer.
 They offer a wide variety of teas and have won many awards at the North American Tea Championships.
-You should definitely go to their website to check out the co-operative programs they have developed for economic prosperity of the people in the region.
-International shipping.

-The Tea Spot: Handcrafted teas.
+The Tea Spot creates handcrafted teas.
 They specialize in gourmet loose tea with handcrafted, signature blends, and single-estate full leaf teas.
-You will find a large variety of health focused blends.
+You will find a large variety of health-focused blends.
 The company was founded in 2004 by Maria Uspenski, a cancer survivor drawn to the health benefits of whole leaf tea during her recovery.
 Her message is simple and powerful: tea in its freshest form renders premium flavor and unmatched health benefits.
-With a steadfast mission to foster health and wellness through tea, The Tea Spot donates ten percent of all sales in-kind to cancer and community wellness programs.
-The Tea Spot is a Colorado-based Certified B Corp, woman-owned and operated philanthropic business.

-Yunnan Sourcing: Most people shop here for the Pu erh tea.
-Excellent selection of ripe and raw Pu erh, oolongs tea, black tea and white tea.
+Yunnan Sourcing Many people shop here for Pu-erh tea.
+Excellent selection of ripe and raw Pu-erh, oolongs tea, black tea, and white tea.
 They also sell some unusual teas like purple tea and yak butter tea.
-Pu erh samples are available.
-Their raw Pu erh teas are produced mostly from single village or mountain sources in small batches.
-All raw cakes are processed at every stage in the traditional method to ensure the best possible long term aging outcome.
-Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
-Ships internationally from China and the US.
+Pu-erh samples are available.
+Their raw Pu-erh teas are produced mostly from a single village or mountain sources in small batches.

 Alessi Michael Graves Kettle with Bird Whistle, Blue Handle: How cute is this?
 If you’re looking for something with a little more style, I absolutely love this tea kettle.
 It’s a beautiful design and I love the little bird as the whistle.
 It is a little pricier but it would definitely make a very beautiful and thoughtful gift.
 This kettle has a wide base design, which is what you want for a quick boil.

-Elegant Hand Blown Glass Teapot: This is a beautiful glass tea pot.
-I’ve always admired them, although I don’t have one – yet;).
-This one is designed of borosilicate (heat-resistant) glass – so it will withstand the heat of boiled water.
+Elegant Hand Blown Glass Teapot: This is a beautiful glass teapot.
+It is designed from borosilicate (heat-resistant) glass – so it will withstand the heat of boiled water.
 I like the awesome bamboo trivet too.
-This one serves two and has a stainless steel infuser – perfect for brewing premium loose leaf tea.
+This teapot serves two and has a stainless steel infuser – perfect for brewing premium loose leaf tea.
 The glass is nice because it allows you to see the color of the tea infusion.
-The company that claims they chose this product to celebrate tea for its many health benefits.
+The company states they chose this product to celebrate tea for its many health benefits.
 I love this!

 In those times when we all find ourselves in chaos, we can stop, take a breath, clear our minds, have some tea and make everything just a bit more Zen.”- Everything Zen

-Sakura Blossom Cast Iron Teapot: You know I have this teapot!
+Cast Iron Teapot: You know I have this teapot!
 I bought it from Teavana many years ago and have loved it ever since.
-There are other makers, but I can only vouch for the quality of this one.
+Teavana is now closed but there are other makers, where the quality is just as good.
 I've never had a problem with rusting.
-It’s a cast iron teapot that is designed to hold the heat in, and that it does!
-You can steep your fine loose leaf tea directly in the mesh strainer that comes with it.
-This Japanese design is called a Tetsubin, after the Japanese iron kettle dating back to the 1600’s.
+It’s a cast-iron teapot that is designed to hold the heat in, and that it does!
+You can steep loose-leaf tea directly in the mesh strainer that comes with it.
+This Japanese design is modeled after the Tetsubin, the Japanese iron kettle dating back to the 1600s.

 Want to read some of the best tea books in the industry?
 I've written a post about this.
 Here are my recommendations for tea lovers.
 You can read my reviews of the 7 Best Tea Books to Make You an Expert.

-The Food Photography Book: by Nagi Maehashi - creator of Recipe Tin Eats.
-80 pages of practical how-to and game changing tips.
+by Nagi Maehashi - creator of Recipe Tin Eats.
+80 pages of practical how-to and game-changing tips.
 I’ve read many ebooks on food photography and this is one of the best!
 Even if you don't have a fancy camera, the instruction and tips on composition and lighting are well worth it.
-Comes with a 30-day money back guarantee.
+Comes with a 30-day money-back guarantee.

-Making Sense of Affiliate Marketing: I recommend checking out this online course for bloggers.
+Wondering what affiliate marketing is and how it works?
+I highly recommend checking out this online course for bloggers.
 Michelle earns over $50,000 a month through affiliate marketing.
 Michelle shares her exact strategy and tips in this very informative online course.
 If you’re a blogger (even if you’re a new blogger!), then you NEED this course.

 Genesis/StudioPress: The Genesis framework is what Life Is Better With Tea is running on.
 Once you have that you select one of their many themes.
 StudioPress is part of the same company and they offer some really beautiful web designs.
 They are the industry standard, it seems, and I highly recommend them.
 They have excellent tech support.
 It's affordable too!

-FoodBloggerPro: Bjork Ostrom runs FoodBloggerPro and his wife Lindsay runs PinchOfYum.
+Bjork Ostrom runs FoodBloggerPro and his wife Lindsay runs PinchOfYum.
 If you have no idea how to set up a blog or a WordPress site, you might want to check this out.
 Even if you're not a food blogger.
 The step-by-step videos literally walk you through every step of the way.
 They make it VERY easy for a beginner.
-The community forum is a great place where you can go to get questions answered by other food bloggers.
+A community forum is a great place where you can go to get questions answered by other food bloggers.
 It's how I started this blog.
-You can read more about FoodBloggerPro in my post How to Start a Blog the Easy Way.

 Shopify: Shopify makes it easy to open an online store by providing all the tools and help you need.
-If you are looking to add e-commerce to your WordPress site, Shopify is the way to go.
+If you are looking to start an e-commerce site, Shopify is the way to go.
 I use Shopify e-commerce software for MaryAnna's Tea.
 Click here to try Shopify for free!